Non-unitary Trotter circuits for imaginary time evolution: Discussion

-The PITE algorithm presented in this paper, Trotterised PITE, is shown to systematically recover the ground state for the small systems investigated, giving incentive for further investigation.
-The most comparable PITE proposal to the method presented in this paper uses a block encoding constructed from a LCU \cite{kosugi2021probabilistic}.
-Similar to Trotterised PITE, the LCU algorithm uses one ancillary qubit, which is reset after each mid-circuit measurement, and unlike many of the previous PITE proposals, both methods automatically build the required circuits given any input Hamiltonian in a Pauli basis.
-Additionally, both methods rely on the Pauli gadget primitive, immediately giving access to a wealth of optimisation techniques \cite{cowtan2020phase}.
-The main difference between the two proposals arises as a tradeoff between circuit depth and the number of mid-circuit measurements required.
-LCU PITE uses $2M$ controlled Pauli gadgets per time step, where $M$ is the number of Pauli strings comprising the Hamiltonian, followed by a single mid-circuit measurement.
-On the other hand, Trotterised PITE uses $M$ (not controlled) Pauli gadgets per time step, along with $M$ mid-circuit measurements.
-Note that the requirement for more mid-circuit measurements in our algorithm is not a restriction for some quantum computer architectures, like those based on trapped ions, as they are able to execute mid-circuit measurements on a similar timescale as gate operations.
-The limiting factor in the implementation of all PITE algorithms, as with most block encoding methods, is the exponential decay in the success probability with the number of time steps, necessitating the use of large numbers of shots, from which the successful shots are post-selected.
-We emphasise that it is likely that any PITE algorithm will need to be run in tandem with some form of AA procedure to boost the success probability, although it is important to appreciate that the design of this AA procedure is a non-trivial task and requires specific consideration of the particular PITE procedure that is to be boosted; for instance, using Grover's search algorithm, as demonstrated by Liu et al \cite{liu2021pite} and by Nishi et al \cite{nishi2022accelerating}, who proposed an AA procedure for the LCU PITE method.
-Indeed, the simulation results demonstrate that, given an initial na\"ive implementation of the Trotterised PITE algorithm, it is prohibitively expensive to apply it to larger systems; for the Hubbard Hamiltonian, it was even infeasible to run simulations for more than 2 sites.
-Note that, although Trotterised PITE requires more mid-circuit measurements per time step than LCU PITE, this does not affect the final success probability.
-This is because the success probability at any given time is only determined by the degree of non-unitarity of the operator -- that is, it is largely determined by the Hamiltonian itself, and to a lesser extent by the prefactor $\tfrac{1}{\alpha}$ in the block encoding, which reduces the success probability of the implementation of the block encoding by a factor of $\alpha^2$ \eqref{eq:success_probability}.
-The value of the prefactor $\tfrac{1}{\alpha}$ for the Trotterised PITE method can be increased by reducing the 1-norm of the qubit Hamiltonian, a task that is of interest to several Hamiltonian simulation procedures; to this end, significant work has already been carried out \cite{loaiza2023reducing}.
 The final success probability in a PITE procedure largely depends on the evolution time required for convergence to the ground state $\tau$, which is a property inherent to the system, since it is fixed by the energy difference between the ground state and first excited state of the system (Equation \ref{eq:n_Trotter}).
-However, $\tau$ is also dependent on the initial guess wavefunction.
+However, $\tau$ is also dependent on the overlap between the initial guess wavefunction and the GS.
 When using a Jordan-Wigner transformation, which maps each spin orbital onto a qubit, subsequent entanglement of the qubits will encode a Full Configuration Interaction (FCI) wavefunction.
 It is important to note that, since this work presents a proof of principle implementation of a Trotterised PITE procedure, the initial states used in this work were particularly poor.
 Typically, the Hartree-Fock (HF) state is used as the initial guess: as the system size grows, the contribution of the HF state to the ground state diminishes \cite{szaboostlund1996advanced}, and $\tau$ must correspondingly increase.
-Reducing $\tau$ requires choosing an initial state with better overlap with the ground state: for instance, by running an initial classical simulation to screen for the most important amplitudes in the FCI expansion.
+Indeed, for strongly correlated systems, there are simulations which suggest that the overlap decreases exponentially with system size \cite{lee2023exponentialqa}.
+Reducing $\tau$ requires choosing an initial state with a larger overlap with the GS: for instance, by running an initial classical simulation to screen for the most important amplitudes in the FCI expansion.
 Filip et al. used this approach to screen for important amplitudes in a Unitary Coupled Cluster Ansatz, used in a variational quantum eigensolver routine \cite{filipucc2022}.
 On quantum hardware, we have the additional complexity of needing to find methods of efficiently preparing the desired initial state \cite{sugisaki2019qcqc}.